If dogs are man’s best friend, they’re kids’ best friend forever, or BFF, as we said back in the day.

 Dogs That Are Good With Kids

-If you’re looking to get a dog, most breeders or shelters will allow you a “trial period” to make sure the dog is a good fit in your home.
+If you’re looking to get a dog, most breeders or shelters will allow you a “trial period” to ensure the dog is a good fit in your home.

 99% of the time, they will be, and the entire family will fall in love, but sometimes the chemistry is off, or you’ll find out there’s another problem like your child has allergies you didn’t know about.

-We hope this dogs that are good with kids guide helped you and that you’ll visit your local rescue shelter to give a lonely dog a second chance.
+We hope our dogs that are good with kids guide helped you and that you’ll visit your local rescue shelter to give a lonely dog a second chance.